SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 #### Source Settings

+On the Sources Table, there is a display name column to identify each row.
+The format of this display name is "**Source Index**.**Choice**".
-The display name can be configuration of the Sources Table display name.
-It is formatted in the format of **Source Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
-The default configuration uses the 16 character name choice.
+The **Choice** is configurable in this page to either use the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
+The default configuration uses the 16 character name.

 ### Destinations